Reports: Penn State Hiring New President From University Of Louisville

 Pitino was later fired, as was his boss, athletic director Tom Jurich.

-Bendapudi reportedly spent the day Wednesday leading a trustees meeting approving Tyra’s possible move to Florida State.
+Bendapudi reportedly spent the day Wednesday leading a trustees meeting approving Tyra’s possible move to Florida State as it looks to hire a new athletic director.

 Then rumors began swirling in Louisville later Wednesday that Bendapudi also was headed elsewhere.